Quantum association schemes: Translation quantum association schemes

 \begin{rem} The notion of quantum Latin squares was already introduced by Musto and Vicary in \cite{MV15}.
 But their definition is different and not compatible with ours.
 The point is that they are quantizing Latin squares in a different way: They keep the classical space of $n$ points $X=\{1,\dots,n\}$ and make the entries of the Latin square quantum.
 Consequently, their quantum Latin squares need not satisfy axioms (2) and (3).
 In contrast, we allow quantum spaces, but keep the strict axioms.
 This is similar to the situation with Hadamard matrices, where we also have two competing quantizations as discussed in \cite[Remark~2.6]{GroQHad}.

-It would be possible to generalize both definitions and introduce \emph{quantum quantum Latin squares} by Definition~\ref{D.qLatin} excluding axioms (2) and (3) (actually, we should assume in (4) that the Galois maps are unitary, cf. Prop.~\ref{P.Galois}).
+It would be possible to generalize both definitions and introduce \emph{quantum quantum Latin squares} by Definition~\ref{D.qLatin} excluding axioms (2) and (3) (replacing them with the assumption that the Galois maps are unitary).
 We will not do that here as the resulting structure would not yield any strongly regular quantum graphs. \end{rem}

-\begin{prop} Let $L$ be a quantum Latin square over a finite quantum space $X$ with $n:=\eta^\dag\eta$.
-Then the associated Galois maps are unitary.
-That is,

-\end{prop} \begin{proof} We will prove the unitarity just for $L_r$, the proof for $L_l$ is the same.
-For the very first equality, we compose axiom (2) with $\eta\otimes I$, which by axiom (3) implies